rrwick/Badread/README.md

     <tr>
         <td>
             <img align="right" src="images/identity_dist/70-85-4.png" alt="Default identity distribution" width="350">
-            A low mean and max (<code>--identity 70,85,4</code>) results in very poor reads (like what you might have encountered in the [early days of Nanopore sequencing](http://nextgenseek.com/2014/06/behold-oxford-nanopore-reads-are-here/))
+            A low mean and max (<code>--identity 70,85,4</code>) gives very poor reads (like what you might have encountered in the <a href="http://nextgenseek.com/2014/06/behold-oxford-nanopore-reads-are-here/">early days of Nanopore sequencing</a>).
         </td>
     </tr>
 </table>